WhiskeyRomeoTango/leetcode/dynamic-programming/subsequence/readme.md

         # Initialize the dp container as 2d array in 1-based index
         dp = [ [0] * (len(text2) + 1) for _ in range(len(text1) + 1) ]

-        # Iterate through the two strings and solve subproblems
+        # Iterate through each character of the two strings and solve subproblems
         for i in range(len(text1)):
             for j in range(len(text2)):
                 if text1[i] == text2[j]: